Updated: Sep 14

 The Church’s position vis-à-vis the Spanish dictatorship, which endured until Franco’s death in 1974, was even more profitable.
 The defeat of democracy in Spain in 1939 made the Church a full partner with the state, awarding it control over education, marriages, and healthcare services.
 The only schools in the country were Catholic schools, the only form of marriage was a Church wedding, and all hospitals were administered by the Church.
 During the Franco regime, a monument called 'The Valley of the Fallen' bearing the world's largest cross was constructed by slave labour near Madrid and its chapel was consecrated as a basilica - the Pope's own church - where the hated dictator's remains were eventually entombed.
 The place is deemed a shrine by today's Neo-Nazis.

 As of this writing, there are approximately 900 cases pending in Spanish courts pertaining to the abduction and selling of newborn babies to foreigners wishing to adopt.
 According to eyewitnesses who worked in, or were otherwise associated with, the national Catholic hospital system over a forty-year period, the corpses of dead babies were taken from freezers and shown to new mothers, explaining that their newborns had somehow not survived birth or succumbed shortly thereafter.
 Meanwhile, their actual healthy babies were leaving the hospital in the arms of adoptive parents.
 Evidence points to the baby selling industry being institutionalized and widespread, not just limited to a few corrupt doctors.
-It is alleged that many thousands of children were sold abroad at $5,000 per head.
+It is alleged that many thousands of children were sold abroad at $5,000 per head, from the 1940s to the 1970's.
 As Mussolini did in Italy, Franco made the Church part and parcel of the corruption of a totalitarian regime whose impact on society is still felt today.

 Catholic apologists further condemn the idea that the Church should have abandoned political neutrality in light of widespread public outrage against the special evil of Nazism with the argument that solemn international treaties cannot be unilaterally violated, despite the rather poor historical record of the Nazis themselves.
 The only real issue here is the possibility that abrogation of the Lateran Treaty with Italy and the Reichskondorat with Germany may have provided Mussolini and Hitler with justification under international law for claiming a refund of the large cash component paid to the Church and re-annexation of the Vatican State, as if, having now conquered almost the entire European continent, they still needed that one fifth of one square mile of Rome to round out their empire.
 In truth, the Catholic Church was nothing if not collaborationist.